wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_signmessage.md

 ---
-title: zec:signmessage \[POST\] {disallowed}
+title: signmessage  {disallowed} - Zcash
-description: Sign a message with the private key of a t-addr.
+description: Example code for the signmessage  {disallowed} json-rpc method. Сomplete guide on how to use signmessage  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters